AlexErlewein/SpellSmut/src/tests/quest_hierarchy/README.md

 - **Understanding quest structure**: See how quests are organized in the game
 - **Planning quest editor UI**: Prototype different ways to display quest hierarchies
 - **Debugging quest relationships**: Identify parent-child connection issues
+- **Finding player dialogues**: Identify which quests have branching conversations
+- **Understanding data structure**: See what fields are actually available in your CFF

 ## Integration with Main Application